digitalocean/kubecon-2022-doks-workshop/03-sealed-secrets.md

 ## Security Best Practices

-In terms of security, `Sealed Secrets` allows you to `restrict` other users to decrypt your sealed secrets inside the cluster.
+In terms of security, sealed secrets allows you to `restrict` other users to decrypt your sealed secrets inside the cluster.
 There are three `scopes` that you can use (`kubeseal` CLI `--scope` flag):

 1. `strict` (default): the secret must be sealed with `exactly` the same `name` and `namespace`.
 These `attributes` become `part` of the `encrypted data` and thus `changing name` and/or `namespace` would lead to **"decryption error"**.
 2. `namespace-wide`: you can freely `rename` the sealed secret within a given `namespace`.